It never fails. When the temperature drops and driving rain comes back to the northwest, I start craving gingerbread cake.

 However, for gingerbread inspiration this year, I had only to open the cookbook Flour: Spectacular Recipes from Boston’s Flour Bakery + Cafe by Harvard educated mathematician turned professional baker, Joanne Chang.
 I scored the cookbook earlier this fall while at the South End location of Joanne’s Flour Bakery in Boston.

-The next time you are in Boston, you have to check out this quintessential new American bakery.
+The next time you’re in Boston, you have to check out this quintessential New American bakery.
 Everything I sampled over several visits to both the South End and Fort Point Channel locations was superlative—from the excellent flaky crusted quiche, to the exceptional sandwiches (Grilled Roast Chicken with Brie, Arugula, Roasted Red Peppers, and Caramelized Onions!), to the mountains of scones, muffins, tea cakes, sticky buns, and tarts.

 I love the sensibility behind this bakery.
 Nothing is too fussy, too precious, or too predictable.
 You might think you purchased an ordinary, albeit very pretty, scone, but then you bite into it and realize this is no ordinary scone.
 The same thing happens with nearly everything you order.
 You start to feel guilty, because you want to taste EVERYTHING.